ericmacedo-dev/ericmacedo-dev/README.md

 **Frontend (daily work):** JavaScript · TypeScript · React · Shopify Liquid **Also comfortable with:** Node.js · Python · Git

-I'm intentionally narrowing my focus to Java/Spring rather than collecting frameworks.
-The goal is depth, not surface area.

 ---